|Grimley and Holt C of E Primary School Sports Premium|

 - employing coaches or specialist teachers to cover planning preparation and assessment (PPA) arrangements - these should come out of schools’ core staffing budgets

 - teaching the minimum requirements of the national curriculum PE programmes of study - including those specified for swimming

-Maintained schools, including those that convert to academies, must publish information about their use of the premium on their website by 4 April 2018.
+Maintained schools, including those that convert to academies, must publish information about their use of the premium on their website by the end of the summer term or 31 July at the latest.
 Schools must publish: